-Video media shall be recorded in color at a minimum of 640 x 480 resolution with a minimum frame rate of 30 frames per second.
+Video media shall be recorded in color at a minimum of 640 x 480 resolution with a minimum frame rate of 30 frames per second, and be compatible with Windows Media Player without any external drivers or software..
 The digital video compression will be MPEG-1.
 The audio portion shall be embedded in the video file (not a separate audio file) and shall be sufficiently free from electrical interference and background noise to provide complete and intelligible oral reporting.